Muhammedsuwaneh/wpf-generative-ai-app/README.md

 The application generates AI Images from user prompts using OpenAI's Dall-E-3 model.

 ## Prerequisites / how to run

 ** Get your OpenAI API KEY/TOKEN from [here](https://platform.openai.com/docs/overview)

 ** private string API_KEY = "YOUR_API_KEY".
 Note: This should only be used in development.
 For production, consider using safer methods of retrieving your API.

-** Use Visual studio execute the solution GenAI_ImageGenerator.csproj
+** Use Visual studio execute the solution GenAI_ImageGenerator.cspro

-** Update any necessary dependencies using Visual Studio's Nuget Package Manager or Package Manager Console

 ### List all packages/dependencies